How to Access Property Records in Alaska

 Anyone can visit a local recorder's office or search online to find property records.
 The state of Alaska has a rudimentary search tool that you can use to find some limited information.
 Other local offices sometimes have data on their websites.

 Property records are public for two main reasons.
-The first is to preserve the public chain of title, showing everyone who has ever owned the property since the first owner.
+The first is to preserve the public chain of title, which shows everyone who has owned the property since the first owner.
 This chain is documented through deeds.
-Secondly, they are public as a method of transparency to prevent a government office from having too much power.
+The second is to ensure transparency and prevent a government office from having too much power.

 You cannot remove all your information from public records.
 It's the law.
 To protect yourself from identity theft and fraud, you can contact the local recorder's offices and ask them to remove anything beyond your name and address.
 You don't want your email address and phone number out there.

-How to Change the Name on Property Records in Alaska
+- How to Access Property Records in Alaska

 - Aleutians West Census Area County